Later Zhao: Reign of Shi Hu

 A bronze Buddha statue created under the Later Zhao in 338.
 It is the earliest known Buddha sculpture produced in China.

 In 333, Shi Le died and was succeeded by Shi Hong.
 Almost immediately, Shi Hu launched a coup and took over the government, facing very little resistance from most of the Zhao gentry and military.
-Shi Le's family and allies were swiftly eliminated by Shi Hu, and in 334, he took the throne by forcing Shi Hong to abdicate before also having him executed.
-When he first ascended, Shi Hu took the title of Regnant Heavenly King and later elevated it to Heavenly King in 337.
-He also moved the capital from Xiangguo to his base in Ye in 335.
+Shi Le's family and allies were swiftly wiped out by Shi Hu.
+In 334, he took the throne by forcing Shi Hong to abdicate before also having him executed.
+When he first ascended, Shi Hu took the title of Regnant Heavenly King and later elevated to Heavenly King in 337.
+He also moved the capital from Xiangguo to his base at Ye in 335.

 Records describe Shi Hu as a violent tyrant who spent his time indulging in women and alcohol.
-He took on several grand building projects in Ye and greatly expanded his harem at the expense of the common people, who were forced into construction work and often had their women taken away from them.
-On the other hand, he showed leniency towards his ministers, rarely punishing them to maintain their loyalty.
-The empire remained largely intact throughout his reign, with rebellions being swiftly dealt with.
-Shi Hu reaffirmed Buddhism by continuining to show reverence to Fotu Cheng and promoting religious freedom, thus allowing it to flourish in northern China.
-He also continued Shi Le's policy of relocating people to live around the capital, such as the Di and Qiang people from Guanzhong.
+He took on several grand building projects in Ye and greatly expanded his harem at the expense of the Chinese commoners, forcing them into corvee and often seizing their women to serve in his court.
+At the same time, he showed exceptional leniency towards his chief ministers and generals, rarely punishing them and thereby winning their loyalty.
+He carried on Shi Le's policy of relocating people to live around the capital, most prominently the Di and Qiang people of the Guanzhong plains, who formed a significant part of his armed forces at Fangtou (枋頭, in modern Hebi, Henan) and Shetou (灄頭; in modern Zaoqiang County, Hebei) respectively.